junxit/us-congress-bills-115/metadata.md

 - 2017-09-25 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
 - 2017-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 531). (text: CR H7441-7442)
 - 2017-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 531).(text: CR H7441-7442)
+- 2017-09-26 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.